This country-specific Q&A provides an overview to intellectual property law in Germany.

 c) Confidential information

-To broaden the scope of protection of confidential information, it is advisable to have employees and contractual partners sign non-disclosure agreements.
+To ensure the protection of confidential information, it is recommendable to have employees and contractual partners sign non-disclosure agreements which ideally should contain a contractual penalty for unauthorized disclosures.

 d) Trade marks and business names